halfa/alambic/report/howtoContribFromScratch.md

 We choose Fedora as a starting point because it's the Linux distribution providing the broader support for the Gnome environement.

+> The setup (download + first build) take something like 2h, but it's largely waiting time.

 Resources
 ----------